-- · significant reduction of TGs and non-high density lipoprotein cholesterol (non-HDL-C) levels in the blood of patients with mild to severe HTG; - on deleterious effect on low-density lipoprotein cholesterol (LDL-C), or "bad" cholesterol, with the potential to reduce LDL-C; - potential to increase high-density lipoprotein cholesterol (HDL-C), or "good" cholesterol; - potential to decrease hemoglobin A1c, a biomarker of long-term glucose control; - · good bioavailability (absorption by the body), even under fasting conditions; - on significant food effect when taken with either low-fat or high-fat meals; and - · an overall safety profile similar to that demonstrated by currently marketed OM3s.
+- · significant reduction of TGs and non-high density lipoprotein cholesterol levels in the blood of patients with mild to severe HTG; - · no deleterious effect on low-density lipoprotein cholesterol, or LDL-C, or "bad" cholesterol, with the potential to reduce LDL-C; - · potential to increase high-density lipoprotein cholesterol, or "good" cholesterol; - · potential to benefit diabetes patients by decreasing hemoglobin A1c, a marker of glucose control; - · good bioavailability (absorption by the body), even under fasting conditions; - · no significant food effect when taken with either low-fat or high-fat meals; and - an overall safety profile similar to that demonstrated by currently marketed OM3s.

-We believe that if we are able to reproduce these results in our TRILOGY Phase 3 program, we potentially could set CaPre apart from current FDA-approved OM3 treatment options, and it could give us a significant clinical and marketing advantage.
+We believe that if we are able to reproduce these results in our TRILOGY Phase 3 program, we potentially could set CaPre apart from current FDA-approved fish oil-derived OM3 treatment options, and it could give us a significant clinical and marketing advantage.